 1. provide all notices to the membership required by the bylaws or these standing rules;

-2. provide copies of the draft minutes of each membership or board meeting to the appropriate minutes approval committee within fifteen days after adjournment of the meeting;
+2. provide copies of the draft minutes of each membership meeting, and any board meeting at which a minutes approval committee is appointed, to the appropriate minutes approval committee within fifteen days after adjournment of the meeting;

 3. provide copies of all approved minutes to each member of the board of directors within fifteen days after the minutes have been approved by the minutes approval committee;